software-mansion-labs/react-native-turbo-demo/packages/turbo/README.md

 ### `renderLoading`

-Function that returns a loading indicator.
+Function that returns a loading indicator, which will be shown when the webview is loading.

 Example: